albumprinter/infra-terraform-modules/modules/aws/lambda_function/README.md

 - **lambda_function**: contains all attributes available in Terraform for Lambda function resources
 - **iam_role**: contains all attributes available in Terraform for IAM Role resources
 - **cloudwatch_log_group**: contains all attributes available in Terraform for CloudWatch Log Group resources
+- **cloudwatch_error_alarm**: contains all attributes available in Terraform for CloudWatch Metric Alarm resources
 - **dead_letter_topic**: contains all attributes available in Terraform for SQS Queue resources (in case `function_dead_letter_target_type` equals `SQS`)
 - **dead_letter_queue**: contains all attributes available in Terraform for SNS Topic resources (in case `function_dead_letter_target_type` equals `SNS`)
 - **cloudwatch_event_rule**: contains all attributes available in Terraform for CloudWatch Event Rule resources